chrplr/working_on_remote_linux_server/README.md

 2025-12-20 Christophe Pallier <christophe@pallier.org>

-I present here the typical workflow I use for working on a remote Linux machine (e.g., a cluster or workstation) from a local computer (e.g., my laptop).
+This document presents the typical workflow I use for working on a remote Linux machine (e.g., a cluster or workstation) from a local computer (e.g., my laptop).

 ## The Architecture

-The code for your project resides in a folder synchronized across three locations:
+The code for the project resides in a folder synchronized across three locations:

 1. **Local Computer:** For editing and local testing.
 2. **GitHub.com:** For version control and synchronization.
 3. **Remote Computer:** For execution and heavy processing.

+This allows you to develop the code on the local computer.
+To run it on the remote computer, you just need to run `git push` on the local computer, and `git push` on the remote computer.
+Voilà!
+The folders on the two machines are synchronized.
+Bonus point: Should both computers disppear, you have a backup of your code on https://github.com

 ---